To access the Alpha Private Client Area please login above with your username and password.

-For 330 years, Lloyd’s has never failed to pay a valid insurance claim.
+For 331 years, Lloyd’s has never failed to pay a valid insurance claim.
 This has been achieved by building a Central Fund of pooled reserves which stand as a guarantee behind each of the trading units at Lloyd’s (known as syndicates) which is there to protect policyholders and to ensure all valid claims can be paid.
-The total value of the Central Fund (£2.0bn), together with the Society’s contributions (£145m), subordinated debt and securities (£793m) and the callable layer (£963m) is £3.94bn as at 31st December 2017.
-These central assets are the third link in the Society’s chain of security and can be used to meet any valid claim that cannot be met by the first two links, being syndicate level assets (£51.1bn) and members’ funds at Lloyd’s (£24.6bn).
+The total value of the Central Fund (£2.2bn), together with the Corporation’s contribution (£232m), subordinated debt and securities (£794m) and the callable layer (£927m) is £4.1bn as at 27th March 2019.
+These central assets are the third link in the Society’s chain of security and can be used to meet any valid claim that cannot be met by the first two links, being syndicate level assets (£53.5bn) and members’ funds at Lloyd’s (£26.5bn).

-For 2018, the Lloyd’s market is likely to underwrite gross premium income of approximately £25bn (net of acquisition costs) which makes it one of the larger insurance providers in the world.
-Lloyd’s ratings as at 31st December 2017 were: A.M.
+For 2019, the Lloyd’s market is likely to underwrite gross premium income of approximately £25bn (net of acquisition costs) which makes it one of the larger insurance providers in the world.
+The Lloyd’s ratings as at 27th March 2019 were: A.M.
 Best ‘A’ (Excellent), Standard and Poor’s ‘A+’ (Strong) and Fitch ‘AA-‘ (Very Strong).

-Lloyd’s is not an insurance company but a market composed of different managing agents that operate a total of 95 syndicates for 2018.
+Lloyd’s is not an insurance company but a market composed of different managing agents that operate a total of 84 syndicates and 15 Special Purpose Arrangements for 2019.
 Investors in the market can provide capital to one or more of these syndicates.
 Each syndicate is an annual venture and investment is for one calendar year.
 The syndicate then reconstitutes itself for the following year.
-At the start of 2018, there were 21 full tenancy syndicates and ten Limited Tenancy Syndicates (including Special Purpose Arrangements) open to third party capital.
+At the start of 2019, there were 20 full tenancy syndicates and 12 Limited Tenancy Syndicates (including Special Purpose Arrangements) open to third party capital.
 There may well be more syndicates seeking third party capital in the future.
 Each of these syndicates has different areas of expertise and transacts a wide variety of insurance business on behalf of its capital providers.

 Capital providers receive a share of the profits that accrue from the underwriting business of these syndicates in relation to the amount of capital provided or, in times of loss, are responsible for paying their share of the trading losses of these syndicates.
 The Lloyd’s market benefits from a unique system of overseas business licences that gives syndicates direct access to virtually all overseas markets.
 To participate within the market, syndicates are given a licence to trade by the Performance Management Directorate of Lloyd’s, which is reviewed annually.

-The principal purpose of the Performance Management Direcotrate (PMD) is to protect the Central Guarantee Fund and to monitor and improve the performance of Lloyd’s syndicates.
-Its role is to review and approve business plans, set guidelines for the levels of risk taken, ensure a competent standard of underwriting across all syndicates in the market and, particularly, to improve the performance of the bottom quartile syndicates.
+As such, its responsibilities include to review, challenge and approve business plans; to set guidelines for the levels of risk taken; to ensure a competent standard of underwriting across all syndicates in the market; and, particularly, to improve the performance of the bottom quartile syndicates.

-In 2016 Tom Bolt stepped down as the Director of Performance Management and was succeeded by Jon Hancock (ex RSA Insurance Group).
+In 2016 Tom Bolt stepped down as the Director of Performance Management and was succeeded by Jon Hancock, formerly of the RSA Insurance Group.